 Back pain is one of the most common medical issues, affecting some 8 to 10 people at some point in their life.
 According to the Health Policy Institute at Georgetown University, nearly 65 million Americans reported a recent episode of back pain.
 This is especially a problem amongst the older population.

 Many chronic back issues are due to prolonged sitting and poor ergonomics while working.
 However, wearing footwear can also cause back pain.
 This is due to the fact that high arches and low arches molded by improper footwear can affect the hips, lower back, and even the neck.
-Given that the feet are profoundly connected to the lower back and spine, the practice of earthing can be of tremendous benefit here.
+Given that the feet connect to the lower back and spine, the practice of earthing can be of tremendous benefit here.

 By walking barefoot, you are able to increase the mobility and flexibility in your feet, while also reducing free radicals in the body.
 This has a favorable impact on shin splints, joint pain, and lower back issues.